strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.6 - 2020-01-01 =
+* FEATURE: Actually changing user's bbPress Roles when changing levels if you've set a specific role for their level.

 = 1.5.5 =
 * BUG FIX: Fixed issue where the pmprobb_auth_reply_view filter was nuking content filters applied to bbpress replies before it.
 * BUG FIX/ENHANCEMENT: Now only calling the pmpro_bbp_error_msg filter if we're going to show the error.